Sonnieyang/alx-pre_course/0x01-git/README.md

 inside: #!/bin/bash and echo "School"
 Add all these new files to git
-Commit your changes (message: “Starting to code today, so cool”) and push to the remote server
+Commit your changes (message: “Starting to code today, so cool”) and push to the remote server.